Happy Camp Chamber - "We Share the Heart of the Klamath"

 Happy Camp is located at the top of California in Siskiyou County, deep in the heart of the Klamath National Forest and on the banks of the Klamath River at the confluence of Indian and Elk Creeks.

-Miners at Thompson Creek area saw a large, ape-like creature which scared the Chinese miners, so that they wouldn’t go back to work for days.
+Miners at Thompson Creek area later in the 1800's saw a large, ape-like creature which scared the Chinese miners, so that they wouldn’t go back to work for days.
 Today modern “Bigfoot” teams camp out and look for the legendary creature with modern technology.
 If no large apes are found, they’ve at least had a great time camping in the forest.

 When mining declined, the lumber industry became the chief occupation.
 The Klamath National Forest, Happy Camp District, was founded here in 1905.
 Happy Camp was well known as the "Steelhead Capital of the World!"
 Fishing and hunting as well as the natural beauty brought visitors, and when the road was completed in 1928 travel became easier